Google Ad Grants for Nonprofits: Promote Your Cause For Free

 • Lead form extensions: Add a lead form directly to your ads.

-Google requires most Google Ad Grants accounts to set up accurate conversion tracking.
+Google requires Google Ad Grants accounts to set up accurate conversion tracking.
 Make sure the actions you’re driving people to take are meaningful to your work.

 1. Monetary, such as donations, purchases, ticket sales, and membership fees.